-All of the Finite Element Analysis simulations were performed with the multi-purpose finite element software ANSYS (Workbench 18.0).
-ANSYS enables the design of complex components to depict the geometry of a system (CADs), utilizing ANSYS Design Modeller.
-In addition, it discretizes the structure to finite elements, estimating the mechanical behaviour of the system.
-It can be utilized to estimate the deformation of the structure under static loading and modal analysis.
-It was employed for the modelling of the mechanical behaviour of the clamp representative of those that were used in the Acropolis of Athens monuments restoration between 1898 and 1933.
-In our case-study, ANSYS was used for static analysis under acceleration effects due to loading conditions emulating an earthquake.
-A characteristic discretized CAD of the system is presented in Figure 2.
-The system was discretized by 10-node, tetrahedral finite elements with 45924 elements and 76025 nodes.
+All the finite element analysis simulations were performed with the multi-purpose finite element ANSYS software (Workbench 18.0).
+ANSYS enables the design of complex components to depict the geometry of a system (CADs), utilising ANSYS Design Modeller.
+In addition, it discretises the structure to finite elements, estimating the mechanical behaviour of the system.
+It can be utilised to estimate the deformation of the structure under static loading and modal analysis.
+It was employed for the modelling of the mechanical behaviour of the clamp that was representative of those that were used in the Acropolis of Athens monuments restoration between 1898 and 1933.
+In our case study, ANSYS was used for static analysis under acceleration effects caused by loading conditions that emulated an earthquake.
+A characteristic discretised CAD of the system is presented in Figure 2.
+The system was discretised by 10-node, tetrahedral finite elements with 45,924 elements and 76,025 nodes.
 The various parts comprising the clamp (steel-lead or steel-cement mortar) were 8-node surface elements assigned to the interfaces of the constituent parts.
 The potential contact between the clamp and the marble block was modelled as simple friction without sliding.
-The high density of the mesh grid is designed to accurately predict the generated stresses.
-It must be noted we focus on the mechanical behaviour of an individual structural block of the system.
-While in other reports the whole monument was modelled this significantly decreases the precision of the numerical simulations due to the high computational cost.
-Therefore, a symmetric unit cell of masonry system was modelled, comprised of two successive half marble blocks, which are in contact to each other and are connected by a clamp and the embedding material in the nest.
+The high density of the mesh grid was designed to accurately predict the generated stresses.
+It must be noted that we focused on the mechanical behaviour of an individual structural block of the system.
+While in other reports the whole monument was modelled, this significantly decreases the precision of the numerical simulations due to the high computational cost.
+Therefore, a symmetric unit cell of the masonry system was modelled, comprised of two successive half marble blocks that were in contact with each other and connected by a clamp and the embedding material in the nest.